-- 6. An applicant/transferee must accept the vacancy offered or be removed from the waiting list unless the applicant refuses the offer with Good Cause. - 7.
+- 5. The first qualified applicant or transferee in sequence on the waiting list is made one offer of an apartment of appropriate size and type at a property. - An applicant/transferee must accept the vacancy offered or be removed from the waiting list unless the applicant refuses the offer with Good Cause. - 7.
 LCHA will first match the apartment available to the highest ranking applicant for an apartment of that size, type and special features (if any).
 Preferences will then be used to determine the order of selection from the waiting list.
 If two applicants need the same type and size of apartment and have the same local and ranking preference status, the applicant with the earliest date and time of application/lowest application number will receive the earlier offer.
 24 CFR § 960.206(c). - 8.
 If an applicant family's size changes while on the waiting list, the family is required to contact LCHA so they can be placed on the correct sub-list by unit size.
-If LCHA discovers that a change in family size means that a family cannot be processed for a certain vacant unit, the family will be transferred to a list for the correct size of unit using their original date and time of application or application number (as applicable). - When application processing is delayed because of missing verifications or inconclusive screening 9. information, a family's application will be suspended for up to 60 days until the necessary verifications are received.
+If LCHA discovers that a change in family size means that a family cannot be processed for a certain vacant unit, the family will be transferred to a list for the correct size of unit using their original date and time of application or application number (as applicable). - 9.
+When application processing is delayed because of missing verifications or inconclusive screening information, a family's application will be suspended for up to 60 days until the necessary verifications are received.
 This means that a person who is lower on the waiting list may receive a unit offer before a person who is higher on the waiting list.
 As soon as the necessary verification(s) are received, the suspended application will be placed back on the waiting list in its former position - 10.
 If an adult applicant family member is verified to have an open (unresolved) arrest for either violent or drug related criminal activity, the application will be suspended for up to one year or until the arrest is resolved by acquittal, dismissal, conviction or guilty plea.
 The applicant is responsible for keeping LCHA's Intake department informed of the status of all such open arrests. - 11.
 The applicant must accept any apartment offered within three business days of the later of the date the offer is communicated (by phone, mail, or the method of communication designated by an applicant with disabilities) or the date they are shown the apartment or an equivalent apartment. - 12.
 If the applicant does not accept the unit offer within three business days, he/she will be withdrawn from the waiting list.
 Applicants may not receive an offer for public housing for 12 months from the date when they either refused a unit offer or failed to respond to a unit offer. - 13.
 All offers made over the phone will be confirmed by first class letter8. - a.
-If more than one apartment of the appropriate size and type is available, the first apartment to be offered will be the apartment that is or will be ready for move-in first. - If two units are ready for move-in on the same day, the first apartment to be offered will be the b apartment that became vacant first. - 14.
+If more than one apartment of the appropriate size and type is available, the first apartment to be offered will be the apartment that is or will be ready for move-in first. - b.
+If two units are ready for move-in on the same day, the first apartment to be offered will be the apartment that became vacant first. - 14.
 The following are a list of "good cause" reasons why an applicant may refuse a unit offer without being removed from the waiting list: - The unit offered is not ready for move-in at the time of the housing offer.
-"Ready for move-in means a. the apartment has no UPCS deficiencies and is broom clean. - The unit offered is too far from the applicant's job location or the location of a school for disabled children when the applicant's family includes such a child. - The unit offered is not at one of the three properties selected by the applicant9; - The unit has led-based paint and the family has children underage 7. - The family demonstrates that accepting the offer will place a family member's life, health or safety
+"Ready for move-in means the apartment has no UPCS-NSPIRE deficiencies and is broom clean.